chipnetics/awkcc/README.md

 Note the order of statements matter; libAWK.a must come after *.c

-## Initial Commit Changes to Original Bell Labs Source
+## Minor Commit Changes to Original Bell Labs Source

+These were the minor changes in the source to allow it to compile. (for those interested).

 #### [Added to awkrun.c]